Lune Climate Standard Terms and Conditions

 Credit Fees: the total fees payable by the Customer to Lune for the purchase of Credits and/or Future Credits in relation to a Partner’s Project, charged at the Prices.

 Customer: you, the entity that has engaged Lune to provide the Platform and the Services.

 Documentation: the documentation made available by Lune from time to time in connection with the Customer’s use of the Platform.

 End Users: the Customer’s end users.

-Fees: the Credit Fees and any Additional Services Fees.
+Fees: the Credit Fees, Platform Fees, Calculation Fees and any Additional Services Fees.